 They’re a calm, inquisitive rabbit, but as their clown-like appearance would suggest, they do love to be the center of attention and will thoroughly enjoy playtime with their owner.

 The Harlequin rabbit is an outgoing creature who loves to hop around and explore every inch of his rooms, even if they’ve done it dozens of times before.
-They are truly the clowns of the rabbit world, both with their colorful bodies and personalities.
+They are truly the clowns of the rabbit world

 They are good-natured bunnies who will appreciate the occasional pat on the head and back scratch.
 Although this is not a small-sized rabbit, they still do well with children, so long as younger ones are supervised while they play with your harlequin.
 Harlequin rabbits make good pets.